XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/NS/README.md

 ### Automated iterative spin

-For highly spinning NS configurations it has shown to be most reliable to obtain a slowly spinning solution prior to a highly spinning one.
-Therefore, an initial spin of `chi = 0.1` is used before attempting higher spins.
+For highly spinning NS configurations it has been found to be most reliable to obtain a slowly spinning solution prior to a highly spinning one.
+Therefore, an initial spin of `chi = +/- 0.1` is used before attempting higher spins.

 ### Automated iterative mass